JuanjoFR/clerk-custom-sign-in/README.md

-# Custom Clerk Authentication Portfolio Demo
+# Clerk Custom Sign In

 A demo showcasing a fully custom authentication experience with Clerk, built on Next.js 15 demonstrating advanced authentication UX/UI skills.
 This project features a modern, responsive interface using Tailwind CSS and Shadcn UI components, strict TypeScript, and robust form handling with React Hook Form and Zod.
 The Clerk sign-in authentication flow is fully customized with Tailwind classes for a seamless, branded user experience.
 Ideal as a reference project requiring secure, beautiful, and accessible authentication.